togaritogarikun/setting/README.md

     % sh -c "$(curl -sSL https://raw.githubusercontent.com/togaritogarikun/setting/master/edit_MDEsetting.sh)"

-then, you can edit the script file by vim AFTER typing 'i' on vim.
+then, you can edit the script file by vim.

+- From command mode to insert mode, type i

+- From insert mode to command mode, type Esc (escape key)

-In order to save the edited file by vim, press ESC key, type ':wq', and press the Enter key.
+- To save edited file and quit the vim-editor, type :wq

 The shell script will run by entering the following command: